azumf/CarND-Traffic-Sign-Classifier-P2/CarND-Traffic-Sign-Classifier-Project-WriteUp.md

 I implemented dropout layers after the fully connected layer to prevent overfitting of the model.

-### 3. Describe how you trained your model.
+3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-To train the model, I used the Adam optimizer and as loss function I used the softmax cross entropy with logits as cost.
-I minimized the cost with the Adam optimizer.
+*To train the model, I used the Adam optimizer and as loss function I used the softmax cross entropy with logits as cost.
+I minimized the cost with the Adam optimizer.*

-### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
+4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

-To get a sufficient validation accuracy I played with the hyperparameters.
+*To get a sufficient validation accuracy I played with the hyperparameters.
 First I adjusted the learning rate and checked the validation accuracy.
 I started with way too many epochs, so I reduced the amount of epochs further and further to avoid overfitting of the model on the training data.
-As well, I tried several test runs with different filter depth and neurons in the fully connected layer to get a compromise between run time and accuracy.
+As well, I tried several test runs with different filter depth and neurons in the fully connected layer to get a compromise between run time and accuracy.*

 My final model results were:
 * training set accuracy of 0.999
 * validation set accuracy of 0.967
 * test set accuracy of 0.948

-If an iterative approach was chosen:
-* *What was the first architecture that was tried and why was it chosen?
+5. What was the first architecture that was tried and why was it chosen?

 *The architecture of the network was not changed.
 The kept the amount of layer but I have changed the size of the network, in other words the number of parameters.
 Well, I assume adding a third convolutional layer will increase the accuracy further but my model achieved a sufficient performance for the project.
-Nevertheless, I think I will try out other model architectures, e.g. add an additional convolutional layer as well, independent from the submission.
+Nevertheless, I think I will try out other model architectures, e.g. add an additional convolutional layer as well, independent from the submission.*

-* What were some problems with the initial architecture?
+6. What were some problems with the initial architecture?

-* *The first runs showed a poor performance with regards to validation accuracy.
-But tuning the hyperparameters and the number of model parameters helped a lot.
+*The first runs showed a poor performance with regards to validation accuracy.
+But tuning the hyperparameters and the number of model parameters helped a lot.*

-* How was the architecture adjusted and why was it adjusted?
+7. How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to overfitting or underfitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.

-* *I think this question got answered before within my project write up. :-)
+*I think this question got answered before within my project write up. :-)*

-Which parameters were tuned?
+8. Which parameters were tuned?
 How were they adjusted and why?:
 * Learning rate was reduced (I started with a large one)
 * Number of model parameters was increased
 * Number of epochs was incrementally decreased from 100 to 25 to avoid overfitting of the model.

-* What are some of the important design choices and why were they chosen?
+9. What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?

-* *Convolutional layers are working fine for image classification due to the extraction of different image features by scanning the image with the filter.
+*Convolutional layers are working fine for image classification due to the extraction of different image features by scanning the image with the filter.*

-* *Dropout will avoid overfitting by turning off random neurons within the model.
-The data has to flow "in a different way" through the model in each iteration (I know, kind of an abstract description).
+*Dropout will avoid overfitting by turning off random neurons within the model.
+The data has to flow "in a different way" through the model in each iteration (I know, kind of an abstract description).*

 If a well known architecture was chosen:
 * What architecture was chosen?

-* *I took the same architecture as in the TensorFlow lecture of "LeNet".
+*I took the same architecture as in the TensorFlow lecture of "LeNet".*

 * Why did you believe it would be relevant to the traffic sign application?

-* *I finished the deep learning nanodegree right before I started with the CarNd and during the DPNd I learned that such a model architecture works well for these kind of classification tasks.
+*I finished the deep learning nanodegree right before I started with the CarNd and during the DPNd I learned that such a model architecture works well for these kind of classification tasks.*

 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

---> If the validation accuracy is in the same range as the training accuracy and the testing accuracy leads as well to high values (above 0.93 or 0.94) it is a good sign that the model did not overfit and is able to generalize on new data.
+*If the validation accuracy is in the same range as the training accuracy and the testing accuracy leads as well to high values (above 0.93 or 0.94) it is a good sign that the model did not overfit and is able to generalize on new data.*

 ###Test a Model on New Images